 I also used our favorite Muslin Swaddle Blankets when I was at home for a simple cover.

-I don’t know much about them personally, as I never had to use them with Caroline or Adeline.
+I don’t know much about them personally, as I never had to use them with either of our daughters.
 But, I have heard they have worked wonders for many new moms.

 Quite a few mamas said the shields help save their nipples through all the cluster feedings.
 They swore by them.
-So, if you’re noticing some extra sensitivity, you may want to give this a try.
+So, if you’re noticing some extra sensitivity, you may want to give nursing shields a try.

 Nursing Consultant/Lactation Consultant/ Support Group